-The optional Turbo card adds a digital audio output for interfacing with other digital audio gear.
-The digital audio interface carries two channels of audio information which duplicates the audio at the main outputs.
+The ESI-32 contains provision for an optional S/PDIF digital audio output for interfacing with other digital audio gear.
+The digital audio interface carries two channels of audio information which mirrors the audio at the main outputs.
 Both the analog and digital outputs are always active.
-Set the format to optimize the ESI's output for whatever format is being used.
+Set the format to optimize the ESI-32's output for whatever format is being used.
 The Output format can be optimized for AES pro, AES consumer (S/PDIF) or analog output.